mielvds/noise-website/Participate.md

 - **Glorious failures**

-  Short or extended papers, up to 6 and 12 pages, respectively.
+  Short or extended papers, up to six and twelve pages, respectively.
 These evaluation papers should include:
   1. description of used datasets;
   2. research questions and hypotheses;
   3. applied evaluation protocol, benchmarks or gold standards; and